Simplicity On Board at Redding Air Service

 “To a certain extent, I don't see [Spidertracks]; I don't have to do anything; I don't have to turn it on, it’s all done automatically.”

-From his Spider, Gordy can get information from his aircraft sent directly to HQ, as well as to AFF, all without having to lift a finger; information such as bucket open/closed, flight path, take off, landing, altitude, and more.
+From his Spider, Gordy can get information from his aircraft sent directly to HQ, as well as to the National Interagency Fire Center, all without having to lift a finger; information such as bucket open/closed, flight path, take off, landing, altitude, and more.

 “I spend a lot of time in the office, so I can go and I can pull up [Spidertracks] in my office, and see the flight histories, and all the tracking.
 I can see exactly where all the aircraft are.”